↑

 Instructions

-• Heat olive oil in a large, heavy bottomed skillet over medium heat.
+• Heat 1 Tablespoon olive oil in a large, heavy bottomed skillet over medium heat.
 Cast iron works well.

-• Add chopped onion, sauté for a few minutes until the onion begins to soften.
-Add garlic and continue to sauté till mixture is fragrant.
+• Add ½ chopped onion, sauté for a few minutes until the onion begins to soften.
+Add 2 minced garlic cloves and continue to sauté till mixture is fragrant.

-• Add the bell pepper, sauté for 5-7 minutes over medium until softened.
+• Add 1 chopped bell pepper, sauté for 5-7 minutes over medium until softened.

-• Add tomatoes and tomato paste to pan, stir till blended.
+• Add 28 ounces tomatoes and 2 Tablespoons tomato paste to pan, stir till blended.

-• Add chili powder, cumin and paprika.
-Add cayenne and sugar if desired and allow mixture to simmer over medium heat for 5-7 minutes, until sauce starts to reduce and thicken.
+• Add 1 teaspoon chili powder, 1 teaspoon cumin and 1 teaspoon paprika.
+Add pinch of cayenne and pinch of sugar if desired and allow mixture to simmer over medium heat for 5-7 minutes, until sauce starts to reduce and thicken.

 • Taste to see if you want to add more sugar or cayenne pepper for your taste.